 That’s it for today.
 We’ll see you next time!

 P.S.
-If you think your child is ready for more stories like these, look for the Bob Books at your local library or search for other "decodable books."
+If you think your child is ready for more decodable stories, look for the Bob Books at your local library or search for other "decodable books."
 I'd particularly recommend the free stories "I Sit, I Tap" or "Sid and Dad" from the University of Florida Literacy Institute.